 While a distinct improvement over the rough roads that were the rule, the Columbia Turnpike was certainly not the equivalent of today’s paved roads.
 Once construction work was completed and inspected by the State, toll gates were erected and tolls charged.
 The Columbia Turnpike had three toll gates: the West Gate (on Route 23B near Spook Rock Road) pictured here; the Middle Gate in the vicinity of Martindale, and the East Gate in Hillsdale.
 Travelers using the Turnpike were required to pay unless they were specifically exempted by the Charter (such as for travel to and from church) or by petitioning for an exception.
 There were also specified fines for attempting to evade the toll by shunpiking, or evading the toll gate, or for toll takers who delayed travelers unreasonably.
 Turnpikes were thriving enterprises until more public roads were improved and the railroads began their ascendency.

 The West Gate Toll House was built around 1800, of Becraft limestone mined from the adjacent Becraft Mountain.
 With stone walls nearly two feet thick, the house has been able to withstand the neglect and ravages of weather and time.
 It was the home of the toll collectors and their families from 1799 until 1907, when it was taken over by the County.
-It is the aim of the Greenport Historical Society to be able to restore the West Toll House and use it as a museum and educational center.
+It is the aim of the Greenport Historical Society to preserve the history and building of the West Toll House.